vishal-vaghasiya/interview-questions-ios/Swift-OOPS.md

 ---

 ## 8. What is a Protocol?
-A protocol defines a set of rules that conforming types must follow.
+A protocol is basically a blueprint of rules 📜.
+It defines what methods, properties, or requirements a class, struct, or enum must have, but not how they work.

 ```swift
 protocol Flyable {